-Figure 85 - Channel Adjust Menu Screen
+Figure 69 - Channel Adjust Menu Screen

 All of the speaker channels will appear at the top of the screen with their current level settings.
 Any channels that have not been programmed using the Speaker Size menu will display four dashes and will not be accessible.
-In addition, if you have selected a surround mode that does not utilize all speakers, such as Surround Off, you will see dashed lines next to the speakers that aren't needed for that mode.
+If you have selected a surround mode that does not utilize all speakers, such as Surround Off, you will see dashed lines next to the speakers that aren't needed for that mode.